 Developmental Educators can register with NDIA to provide supports that are relevant to their qualifications, knowledge and expertise, including:

 If you are interested in becoming a registered sole provider with NDIA you will find all the necessary information on the NDIA website.
 Follow the links below which will take you to the NDIA website:

-Please note, in SA and NSW all new registration are now managed by the NDIS Quality and Safeguards Commission.
+Please note, in SA and NSW all new registrations are now managed by the NDIS Quality and Safeguards Commission (From July 2018).

 The NDIS Quality and Safeguards Commission (NDIS Commission) is a new independent body that regulates NDIS providers, positive behaviour support services, and the resolution of complaints about the quality and safety of NDIS supports and services.
 It will replace the various quality and safeguards arrangements that have been in place in states and territories.
 The NDIS Commission will work with providers to support continuous improvement and quality in the NDIS.
 The NDIS Commission will oversee the implementation of the new ‘NDIS Quality and Safeguarding Framework’ as it begins operating in each state and territory.

 The NDIS Commission will roll-out in stages: 1 July 2018: NSW and SA; 1 July 2019: ACT, NT, Queensland, Tasmania and Victoria, and 1 July 2020: WA.

 From the Commission’s website: